regisphilibert/wp-jumpstart/README.md

 ## A more modern aproach of the view

-I got tired of having every single wordpress view/template at the root of my folder.
+I got tired of having every single wordpress view/template files at the root of my folder.
 I wanted one layout and view files organized like a modern MVC.

-class jsTemplate deals with the view.

-The index.php and the page custom template files (the ones starting with this one liner relic `/* Template Name: Contact */`) are the only ones who should need the `new jsTemplate()` in it.
+The index.php and the page template files (the ones starting with this one liner relic `/* Template Name: Contact */`) are the only ones who should need the `new jsTemplate()` in it.
-For all the others, index.php's phiTemplate will do the guessing as long as you follow the views/ file hierarchy:
+For all the others, index.php's jsTemplate will do the guessing as long as you follow the `views/` file hierarchy:
+(Note that at the root of view directory sits your layouts, default is layout.php)

 ```
++-- layout.php
++-- modal.php
++-- default
+|  +-- 404.php (404 cannot depend on a post type)
+|  +-- archive.php
+|  +-- single.php
 +-- post
 |  +-- archive.php
 |  +-- single.php